victoriaclub99/victoria-assets/README.md

 You can modify the HTML, CSS, and JavaScript files to customize the application as needed.

+🛠️ Notes
+.nojekyll ensures GitHub Pages serves all folders correctly

+All assets use fallback logic for reliability

+Designed for modular reuse across campaigns
 ##iframe <iframe src="https://victoriaclub99.github.io/victoria-assets/user-rotate.html"
         style="border:none; width:100%; height:50px;"></iframe>